robertlupinek/rh-ex407/README.md

 ## LVM Configuration

-Mount create the following logical volume configuration
+Create a playbook file `/home/carlton/ansible/adhoc.` that runs against `all` nodes with the following logical volume configuration:

 - [ ] Create a volume group named vgextra
-  - [ ] Physical volume should be /dev/sdh
+  - [ ] Physical volume for volume group should be /dev/sdh
+  - [ ] If /dev/sdh does not exist then display error `"No /dev/sdh available to create pv."` and continue playbook
+- [ ] Create a logical volume named lvextra in the volume group vgextra with a size of 5Gib.
+  - [ ] If the volume group does not exist then display error `"No VG vgextra available to create lv."` and continue playbook.
+  - [ ] If the there is not enough space available in the volume group then display the error `"Space not available in VG vgextra to create lv."`
+- [ ] Create a

 ## Ansible galaxy